terraform-google-modules/terraform-google-lb-http/examples/shared-vpc/README.md

 # Shared VPC Example

 This example shows how to use this module in a Shared VPC setup.
-In a service project, it creates a global HTTP forwarding rule to forward traffic to an instance group.
-Meanwhile it ensures the host project has firewall rules in place to allow the health check ingress.
+In a service project, it creates a global external HTTP forwarding rule to forward traffic to an instance group.
+Meanwhile, it ensures the host project has firewall rules in place to allow the health check ingress.

 ## Usage

 ### Configure the module

 To connect your load balancer to a Shared VPC, you need to edit some inputs to match your environment.
 Copy `example.tfvars` into `terraform.tfvars` and update the [inputs](#inputs) to specify your desired Shared VPC network.

 ```
 cp example.tfvars terraform.tfvars